schulz-helena/soliton-implementation/README.md

 The software's graphical interface gives the user the possibility to specify a soliton graph and a pair of exterior nodes.
 It also shows visualisations of this graph and the found soliton paths.
-These visualisations use letters to mark interior nodes and numbers to mark exterior nodes.

 ## Getting started
 First, make sure that the latest version of pip is installed on your computer/ virtual environment.